-Discipline in this hexagram is symbolized by the elements of water under the earth — a resource available to use but hidden; something powerful that requires effort to access; and, a potential of great means that can be harnessed in times of need.
-Once accessed and applied, great things can be accomplished by means of organized discipline.
+Discipline is symbolized by the elements of water under the earth — a resource that is available for us to use but which is hidden; something vital that requires effort to access; and a potential of great means that can be drawn upon in times of need.
+Once it is accessed and applied, great things can be accomplished by means of organized discipline.

-The most successful general is not the one who triumphs on the battlefield, but the one able, through strength of discipline and inner power, to triumph without spilling blood.
-Likewise, in any large organization, the key virtues are discipline and conscientiousness.
-The most effective platoon marches with a single purpose — a dedication to a lofty common goal that is held dear by all.
-Otherwise, even with an excess of external discipline, unpopular wars are seldom winnable.
+The more successful general is not the one who triumphs on the battlefield, but the one who is able, through strength of discipline and inner power, to triumph without spilling blood.
+Likewise, in any large organization, key virtues are discipline and conscientiousness.
+The most effective team marches with a single purpose — a dedication to a lofty goal that is held dear by all.
+On the other hand, even with an excess of external discipline, unpopular wars are seldom winnable.

-In the realm of government, the relationship between the army and state is critical.
+In the realm of government, a good working relationship between army and state is critical.
 Only when the state is economically prosperous can the army be strong.
 Only when the army is disciplined can the state be protected from disruptive outside forces.
-For this balance to be preserved, government must be steady, and mild toward its own people.
+For this balance to be preserved, government must be steady, and benevolent toward its own people.
 When balancing strong complementary forces, modesty and generosity at the center can be a magnetic force that keeps the relationships intact.
-Solidarity among all elements is essential for success at this time.
+Solidarity is essential for success at this time.